All Episodes

 Joanne Harris was the Clinton Justice Department's criminal division chief at the time the blind shake was indicted.

-The indictment, by the way, came in 1993, not as uh the Times reported in 1994.
+The indictment, by the way, came in 1993, not as the Times reported in 1994.

-The indictment was actually authorized by the Attorney General Janet El Reno and the Manhattan U.S. attorney Mary Joe White, and my source for this is Andy McCarthy, National Review Online, who led the prosecution of the Bryan shake.
+And my source for this is Andy McCarthy, National Review Online, who led the prosecution of the brain shake.

-Now, according according to the article, Joanne Harris told the judge that the terrorism counts against Lynn Stewart were unwarranted overkill.
+Now, according to the article, Joanne Harris told the judge that the terrorism counts against Lynn Stewart were unwarranted overkill.

 She reportedly elaborated that Lynn Stewart didn't have a clue that the stick she was poking in the government's eye was going to have consequences beyond her imagination.

-Counterterrorism, of course, remains the central national security issue as we head into the O6 elections, with 2008 choices hard upon us after that.
+Now, counterterrorism, and I'm reading here from a piece written by Andy McCarthy, counterterrorism, of course, remains the central national security issue as we head into the 06 elections, with 2008 choices hard upon us after that.

 Thus, it is very much worth noting the stark contrasts here.